ViralTexts/vrt-clusters/clusters/Honea_Path_-_Fiend_Lynched.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-FIEND LYNCHED
+*FIEND LYNCHED**

-The Brutal Assault on a Young Girl at Honea Path Avenged
+**The Brutal Assault on a Young Girl at Honea Path Avenged.**

-BRUTE HUNG AND SHOT
+**BRUTE HUNG AND SHOT**

-Taken From Officers After Exciting Chase Through Several Counties the
+**Taken From Officers After Exciting Chase Through Several Counties, the
-Fiend was Taken to the Scene of His Crime Hung and Riddled With
+Fiend was Taken to the Scene of His Crime, Hung and Riddled With
-Bullets
+Bullets.**

-A negro boy about seventeen years old committed a criminal assault on
+A negro boy, about seventeen years old, committed a criminal assault on
-a twelve year old white girl at Honea Path on Tuesday morning The
+a twelve year old white girl at Honea Path on Tuesday morning.
+The
-brutal assault occurred about half past seven o clock some three
+brutal assault occurred about half-past seven o\&#x27;clock some three
-hundred yards from the limits of town where the little girl had gone to
+hundred yards from the limits of town, where the little girl had gone to
-put a cow in a pasture
+put a cow in a pasture.

-According to the little girl she was attacked from the rear while she
+According to the little girl, she was attacked from the rear, while she
-was going to a pasture with cows the attack being made within three
+was going to a pasture with cows, the attack being made within three
-hundred yards of the incorporated limits of Honea Path and dragging his
+hundred yards of the incorporated limits of Honea Path, and dragging his
-little victim about seventy five yards into a patch of woods he
+little victim about seventy-five yards into a patch of woods he
-accomplished his dastardly purpose behind a dead log The little girl
+accomplished his dastardly purpose behind a dead log.
+The little girl
-emerged from the woods attracted the attention of a passerby and gave
+emerged from the woods, attracted the attention of a passerby and gave
-the alarm
+the alarm.

 The negro then passed through the town to a butcher shop where he
-worked He was found later at the shop by Constable Haynes who took him
+worked.
+He was found later at the shop by Constable Haynes, who took him
-before the girl and after she had positively identified him the
+before the girl, and after she had positively identified him, the
-constable with two other citizens hurried the negro to the jail at
+constable, with two other citizens, hurried the negro to the jail at
-Anderson in an automobile the infuriated citizens were searching the
+Anderson in an automobile. the infuriated citizens were searching the
 woods during the while and did not learn that the negro had been
-apprehended until he was on his way to the jail
+apprehended until he was on his way to the jail.

 As soon as the dastardly outrage became known the people of Honea Path
-gathered and began a rigid search as above stated for the fiend As soon
+gathered and began a rigid search as above stated for the fiend.
+As soon
-as it was learned that the negro had been caught and taken to Anderson
+as it was learned that the negro had been caught and taken to Anderson,
-a crowd left Honea Path for that place bent on lynching the fiend if
+a crowd left Honea Path for that place, bent on lynching the fiend if
-trey could get him in their hands
+trey could get him in their hands.

 A dispatch from Anderson says more than a hundred heavily armed men
-arrived there at eleven o clock from Honea Path Some came on trolley
+arrived there at eleven o\&#x27;clock from Honea Path.
+Some came on trolley
-cars others on the train and the remainder in automobiles Fifteen
+cars, others on the train, and the remainder in automobiles.
+Fifteen
 minutes before the crowd arrived at Anderson the negrohad been taken in
-a fast automobile and was speeding to the Greenville jail thirty six
+a fast automobile and was speeding to the Greenville jail, thirty six
-miles away
+miles away.

-The Honea Path citizens followed in pursuit They left Anderson in about
+The Honea Path citizens followed in pursuit.
+They left Anderson in about
-ten automobiles The men with the prisoner arrived in Greenville at ten
+ten automobiles.
+The men with the prisoner arrived in Greenville at ten
-minutes to two o clock The car they left in was a fast one but when
+minutes to two o\&#x27;clock.
+The car they left in was a fast one, but when
-it departed from Anderson it had no chains on the wheels It had been
+it departed from Anderson it had no chains on the wheels.
+It had been
-raining all night and the roads were muddy heavy and slippery
+raining all night and the roads were muddy, heavy and slippery.

-At 1 50 o clock the Anderson automobile dashed through the streets of
+At 1:50 o\&#x27;clock the Anderson automobile dashed through the streets of
-Greenville and up to the county jail door At the jail the sheriff had
+Greenville and up to the county jail door.
+At the jail the sheriff had
-received a telephone message from Sheriff King at Anderson to spirit
+received a telephone message from Sheriff King, at Anderson to spirit
-the negro off to Spartanburg A change of automobiles was made at the
+the negro off to Spartanburg.
+A change of automobiles was made at the
-jail and the flight to Spartanburg taken up
+jail and the flight to Spartanburg taken up.

-Within ten minutes after the automobile bearing the negro had departed
+Within ten minutes after the automobile bearing the negro had departed,
-a big Anderson touring car containing Josh Ashley and four other men
+a big Anderson touring car, containing Josh Ashley and four other men,
-steamed through Main street Citizen Josh clutched a Winchester
+steamed through Main street. \&quot;Citizen\&quot; Josh clutched a Winchester
-rifle in his hands and eagerly inquired where the negro had been taken
+rifle in his hands and eagerly inquired where the negro had been taken.
-Upon being told that the party had proceeded to Spartanburg the word of
+Upon being told that the party had proceeded to Spartanburg, the word of
-command was given and the big auto dashed on up the street
+command was given and the big auto dashed on up the street.

-Within five minutes another Anderson car steamed into the city closely
+Within five minutes another Anderson car steamed into the city, closely
-followed by still another machine The mud bespattered occupants upon
+followed by still another machine.
+The mud-bespattered occupants, upon
 being readily informed by Greenville citizens which way the negro had
-carried applied the power to their machines and dashed on At
+carried, applied the power to their machines and dashed on.
+At
-Greenville the pursuers divided some going one road and some another
+Greenville the pursuers divided, some going one road and some another.

-In the depths of a forest six miles north of Greenville an armed mob of
+In the depths of a forest six miles north of Greenville, an armed mob of
-twenty five men headed by Citizen Josh Ashley of Honea Path a
+twenty-five men, headed by \&quot;Citizen\&quot; Josh Ashley, of Honea Path, a
-member of Anderson County s legislative delegation overpowered Deputy
+member of Anderson County\&#x27;s legislative delegation overpowered Deputy
-Sheriff Van B Martin of Anderson County and Sheriff J Perry Poole of
+Sheriff Van B. Martin, of Anderson County and Sheriff J. Perry Poole, of
-Greenville County and took the fiend from their custody
+Greenville County, and took the fiend from their custody.

 The trembling negro was placed in the car in which Ashley and four other
 men rode and followed by a train of several automobiles from Anderson
-and Greenville counties loaded with determined men and bristling with
+and Greenville counties, loaded with determined men and bristling with
-shotguns and rifles the ringleaders turned in their fury and started
+shotguns and rifles, the ringleaders turned in their fury and started
-toward Honea Path Promises were made the sheriffs that the negro would
+toward Honea Path.
+Promises were made the sheriffs that the negro would
-be carried back to the scene of his crime and the older heads of the
+be carried back to the scene of his crime and the \&quot;older heads\&quot; of the
-town consulted as to what should be done with him
+town consulted as to what should be done with him.

 The negro was carried to the identical spot where the crime was
 committed and from there was taken to the nearest telephone pole and
-swung up by one foot Four hundred shots as near as can be estimated
+swung up by one foot.
+Four hundred shots, as near as can be estimated
-were fired into his body Winchester rifles magazine pistols revolvers
+were fired into his body.
+Winchester rifles, magazine pistols, revolvers
-and shotguns being the weapons of death used Thus ended one of the most
+and shotguns being the weapons of death used.
+Thus ended one of the most
-sensational man chases that section of the State has ever known
+sensational man chases that section of the State has ever known.

 Three negro men were carried before the little girl who lived with her
-stepmother She identified the last one Willis Jackson as the fiend
+stepmother.
+She identified the last one, Willis Jackson, as the fiend
-who had attacked her She said she was sure that neither of the first two
+who had attacked her.She said she was sure that neither of the first two
-was the brute but she readily recognized the third one and the
+was the brute, but she readily recognized the third one, and the
 universal opinion is that the negro who committed the outrage was the
-one hung and shot to death at Honea Path Tuesday night several hours
+one hung and shot to death at Honea Path Tuesday night, several hours
-after the commission of the awful crime
+after the commission of the awful crime.

-The little girl is in a critical condition She was badly bruised
+The little girl is in a critical condition.
+She was badly bruised,
-terribly lacerated and was greatly shocked She displayed an unusual
+terribly lacerated and was greatly shocked.
+She displayed an unusual
-amount of nerve however in looking at the three negroes brought before
+amount of nerve, however, in looking at the three negroes brought before
-her for identification The father of the lass is engaged in the lumber
+her for identification.
+The father of the lass is engaged in the lumber
-business in Southwest Georgia and was away from home at the time The
+business in Southwest Georgia, and was away from home at the time.
+The
-mother of the little girl is dead having been accidentally shot by her
+mother of the little girl is dead, having been accidentally shot by her
-husband some years ago
+husband some years ago.
 </td></tr></table>

 ---